fdschneider/schneider_et_al_2016_animaldiversity/README.md

 ## Code in this repository.

 1. `code/pdef_dynamics_2.4.c` & `code/pdef_dynamics_1.1.h`: Original simulation code.
 This was compiled and run in multiple instances for simulations over the entire gradient of 10 to 100 animal species with a single file output file for each instance found in `data/pdef_2.4/`.
 Additional instances were run for sensitivity analyses and are found in the same location.
 2. `code/data.r` : Data collect and compilation.
 The file reads in all output files, corrects some columns, calculates additional columns and saves everything into a single output file `data/webstats.txt`.
 Seperate files are created for the sensititvity analyses.
+Column names correspond do parameters as used in simulation code and slightly differ from nomenclature in the article.
-3. `code/analysis.r` : fits the statistical models describing the relationships between animal diversity and ecosystem function and returns a summary table and the result figure 4 of the paper.
+3. `code/analyse.r` : contains function `analyse()` which fits the statistical models describing the relationships between animal diversity and ecosystem function.
+Call using `analyse(webstats$S_c_fin, webstats$meanB_c, equation = TRUE, ylab = "")`
-4. `code/supplementarymaterial.Rmd` : original code for Online Supplementary Discussion; contains code and interpretation for the full sensitivity analysis.
-The document is written in [Rmarkdown](http://rmarkdown.rstudio.com) (compilation to pdf or docx requires R packages rmarkdown, knitr and pandoc; individual code chunks can be run independently in R).
+4. `code/sensitivity.r` : contains function `sensitivity()` for calling the sensitivity analysis for any parameter x, as well as function `sensitivity_plus()` for visualising the simulations of the alternative model runs.
+4. `code/analysis.r` : applies function `analyse()` to return the result figure 4 and 5 of the paper and an overview output table. applies functions in sensitivity.r to return sensitivity analysis of Supplementary Material.

 ## Comments welcome